ShifaRabbani/Frontend-Developer/README.md

 # Frontend-Developer
-This is my first git repository
+This is my first git repository.
+Author Shifa Rabbani